graphcore-research/graphcore-research.github.io/for_authors/README.md

 - If you're not writing bullet-points, try to write proper prose (doesn't need to flow wonderfully, but we're aiming for a consistent style across summaries - see example).

-- Be aware that images will be scaled to the width of the text column, so very short images may look too small, and very wide ones too tall (though generally don't worry).
+- Be aware that images will be scaled to the width of the text column, so narrow images may look very large.

 - User-added image captions should be below plots and written in italics.